-Students registered in 9 or more units, and attending Queen’s University only in the fall term, are assessed full student activity fees but may have this assessment reduced by 50% upon bringing their student card to the Office of the University Registrar prior to the final add/drop date for courses in the winter term and having their access sticker appropriately altered.
+Students registered in 9 or more units, and attending Queen’s University only in the fall term, are assessed full student activity fees but may have their mandatory fees reduced by 50% upon bringing their student card to the Office of the University Registrar prior to the final add/drop date for courses in the winter term and having their access sticker appropriately altered.

-Students enrolled solely during the winter term are not assessed student activity fees.
-MBA (Science and Technology) students are also assessed undergraduate student activity fees.
-Adding or dropping units may result in changes in student activity fee assessment.
+Students enrolled solely during the winter term are assessed 50% of mandatory student activity fees.
+MBA students are also assessed undergraduate student activity fees.

 Undergraduate students who would not normally be charged student activity fees may opt-in at 125 Gordon Hall if they wish to participate in and have access to undergraduate student government activities and services.

 - Students registered exclusively in correspondence, off-campus or evening courses

 Undergraduate students are assessed each of the following:

 - AMS Optional Fees - $72.28

 - AMS Health Plan - $122.15

 Virtually all student activity fees are established by majority votes in campus-wide referenda.
 In order for a fee to appear on a referendum ballot it must collect signatures in support from 5% of AMS members and/or be approved for the ballot by the elected legislative branch of the student government (AMS Assembly).
 Most student activity fees are subject to review by referendum every three years, giving students an opportunity to either confirm or reject support for individual fees.